 Stich markers are necessary when you work in rounds, but they don’t have to be fancy.
 A string of yarn will do beautifully.
 If you want “real” stitch markers, use those.
 It’s up to you.
 What I’m saying is; it doesn’t have to be expensive to start up.
 Use what you have and change it later if you like.
 My stitch marking looks like this, because if I made a mistake (and I do!) and have to go back more than one round, its nice to be able to follow the rounds without loosing track.
 This test-piece will have holes where the red yarn was, so be sure to use a thin piece of yarn or thread 😉

-An english pattern can be confusing.
+An english pattern can be confusing for people outside England or US.
 The pattern can be written in US english or UK english.
-It’s important to know.
+It’s important to know the difference.
 For instance: a single crochet stitch in US is a double crochet stitch in UK.
 I’ve made a couple of blunders that way, until I found out about it.
 So now I make sure I know where the pattern comes from before I begin, it saves a lot of time and headache.
 There’s usually some way of finding out, and the easiest way is to look for a single crochet (sc) in the pattern itself.
 UK doesn’t have that stitch, so if it’s there, it’s US.
 Look for a “skip” or “gauge”.
 If those are there, it’s US.
 The UK version would be “miss” and “tension”.
 Nice and confusing, right?
 Don’t worry, it’s like converting dl. to cups and back again.
 You get used to it 😉

 As a service to you, I’ll provide the stitches I know of in US and UK, so you can see the differnce and how to spot if it’s US or UK (if there’s a stitch missing on the list please let me know):